thi-ng/umbrella/packages/meta-css/README.md

 - **hue**: in degrees
 - **alpha**: in [0,1] range

-Defines a lch() color variable quad with a common base name
+Defines a lch() color variable with given name and additional derived vars for each channel (e.g. `--name-hue`).
+Use `adjust-lch()` to create derived versions from this base color.

 ##### `def-oklch(name, luma, chroma, hue, alpha)`